grapefruitzinnia/less-than-15-words-a-day-bc-stalkers/README.md

 this severance contract/form/NDA says i cant talk about the severance package hmmmm

 i knew it was going to happen but i was hoping it would be next year instead ughhhhh i think i also just want a break too but im just applying for now

+i want to work at the ny genome center but they're not really hiring ughh and the commute to the city will be tough, i think its hybrid, id take an uber on the days id have to be in the city, i think that's like $70 each way